ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: scan_delay

-    This attribute specifies the minimum amount of time the switch device  waits before it asserts the scan advanced output trigger after opening or  closing the switch.
+    This property specifies the minimum amount of time the switch device  waits before it asserts the scan advanced output trigger after opening or  closing the switch.
 The switch device always waits for debounce before  asserting the trigger.
 The units are seconds. the greater value of the settling time and the value you specify as the  scan delay.